rolando1515/next-template-pract1/README.md

 3. Define a : root in the global style sheet and also css variable for colors gradients
 4. Define a maximum content width (in px) from the application and a percentage width.
 5. Change the percentage width with CSS variables with media queries for tablet width (90%) and mobile width (95%).
+Remember to set up the background color for the body and the font family.

 ## Start working on the header and on the footer.
 Create a folder under ui called header and footer.